 Halt All Inquiries

-Until you’ve improved your credit score and purchased a house, don’t allow anybody else to check your credit.
+Until you’ve improved your credit scores and purchased a house, don’t allow anybody else to check your credit.
 This means you won’t be able to finance anything new.
 Every new inquiry may ding your score and you want to make sure you’re not causing more problems by having your credit pulled.

 Use these five tips to increase your credit score before buying a house in Boston.
 A higher score could lead to a lower interest rate and more favorable loan terms.